elkline/IME403Project/README.txt

 In rare cases, the popup reminder may not display if the browser is in fullscreen mode.
 We recommend using the extension in windowed mode for optimal performance.

 Installation Instructions:
-    1. Locate the folder titled " "
+    1. Locate the folders titled “interventionTimer“ and “websiteManager”
-    2. Open the .zip folder, and take note of where the TimeReminders folder is located on your computer
+    2. Open the .zip folders, and take note of where these are located on your computer
     3. Go to chrome://extensions/
     4. On the upper right corner, turn on “Developer mode” by clicking the switch
-    5. Click “Load unpacked”, locate the TimedReminders folder and click “Select”
+    5. Click “Load unpacked”, locate the downloaded folders and click “Select”

-Note: If TimedReminders appears in “All Extensions”, then it has loaded successfully.
-Access the TimedReminders extension through the extensions tab located on the upper right corner of your chrome window.
+Note: If “interventionTimer” and “websiteManager” appear in “All Extensions”, then both folders have been loaded successfully.
+Access the extensions through the extensions tab located on the upper right corner of your chrome window.

 Compatibility Information: